ThinkingJoules/distributed-web-data/all-at-once.md

 I think repudiable data is pretty straightforward.
 I would propose using a [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) like GunDB to do data merges and allow offline editing.
 This data is what will be mostly used as the 'value' in the triple.
 Anything that is private by default would be here.
 Getting the two different data types to work together might be tricky, but there is no way (that I can see) how to get non-repudiation easily AND selectively.
 They are simply different paradigms.
 The best we can do, is make sure that the non-repudiable data can ***fit*** in to the rest of the triple pattern so it *looks* like repudiable data and can then integrate into the larger indexing and querying systems that will be built around that.

 # Data Authorship
 So verifying an author in non-repudiable data is pretty easy, since you have a signature at each state transition.
 However for doing repudiable data we have two options.
 Sign every state on every change, or sign a root of a merkle tree containing all the data.
+(Note: I would pick a merklized PATRICIA Trie since these build in an idempotent and deterministic manner).
 ## Sign all the things
 This one is straight forward and easy to reason about.
 Any keys that are part of you LLI can sign at any time and publish the data widely (and wildly) and the CRDT will deal with it at ANY point in the network.
 Pros: Very flexible at the network level.
 Cons: LOTS of signatures for the entire system to validate (CPU).
 This is the approach GunDB takes.
 Everything is signed on your private graph and the network validates all signatures.
 The data itself is self-proving (With the LLI scheme, you would still need to see if the particular key they signed with is currently valid, so it is really self-prov**able**).
 We can speed up signature verifications using Schnorr Signatures [batch verification](https://bitcoin.stackexchange.com/questions/80698/schnorrs-batch-validation) property.
 ## Sign Once, share proofs